mike-french/expaca/README.md

 - any cell with 3 occupied neighbors, stays or becomes occupied
 - a live cell with 2 occupied neighbors stays alive

+## Output Format

+The frames for individual steps are returned as `Exa.Image` bitmaps.
+The utilities in `Exa.Image.Bitmap` can be used to:
+- convert to ASCII strings
+- convert to 1- or 3-byte images
+- write the images to file

+See the `synch_test.exs` test suite for examples.

 ## Synch CA

 Even though the topic of the repo is Asynch CA,